 - Work with other middle school and junior high students to explore journalism

-- Experiment with technologies uses to report the news, including photo, video and more
+- Experiment with technologies used to report the news

 - No previous experience required